albertattard/java-boot-camp/docs/11-collections/04-maps.md

    }
    ```

-   `LinkedHashSet` accepts `null` keys and values.
+   `LinkedHashMap` accepts `null` keys and values.
 At most, there can be only one `null` key in a map, but there can be as many `null` values.

 1. `TreeMap` (_does not accept `null` keys but accepts `null` values_)